Jonarzz/jonarzz.github.io/_posts/2019-12-29-OOP-external-api.md

 [INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0
 ```

-We can optionally add the `configuration` section to the `plugin` to use `@DisplayName` values when running Maven build in console:
+We can optionally add the `configuration` section to the `plugin` to use `@DisplayName` values when running a Maven build in the console:
 ```xml
 <configuration>
     <statelessTestsetInfoReporter implementation="org.apache.maven.plugin.surefire.extensions.junit5.JUnit5StatelessTestsetInfoReporter">